Learn about Texas tornado season, Tornado Alley, and other tornado facts you need to create a tornado preparedness plan!

 even when there is no way to see it.
 This doesn't always mean there is a tornado, but it can help you stay alert and aware even at night and in the rain.

-Find and designate a room as your go-to shelter.
 Keep it clear of clutter when possible, or at least clear it out if you know that severe weather is possible in the near future.
-You can also stock it with things like pillows, cushions, or even bike helmets.
-You can get a NOAA weather radio, too.
-Have flashlights handy as well as a phone for emergency calls.
+You should store your tornado emergency kit here (see the following section), including pillows, cushions, bike helmets, flashlights, and your NOAA weather radio.

+It is not recommended that you try to outrun a storm to get home - being on the road, stuck in traffic in your car, is incredibly dangerous when a tornado is on the ground in your area.
 If you are not at home when you get a severe weather warning, find the nearest sturdy building and seek shelter in a windowless room on the lowest floor of the building.
+Most large buildings, such as schools or hospitals, and large businesses should have a plan in place and a shelter designated.

 If you're out on the road with no buildings to take shelter in, many people believe that highway overpasses provide adequate shelter.
 Unfortunately, this is not true and in fact, it can even be more dangerous